 3. Medium Plate (Chu-zara) 中皿

 This plate is mainly used to serve the main dish (主菜).
-When you have a table with big serving plates and bowls in the middle, these medium plates can be used as an individual plate.
+When you have a table with big serving plates and bowls in the middle, these medium plates can be used as an individual plates.

 When used in a non-typical Ichiju Sansai setting, you can use this medium plate for a toast, etc.